chaos-mesh/website/docs/user_guides/offline_installation.md

 export CHAOS_MESH_VERSION="v1.1.0"
 ```

+> **Note:**
+>
-It is recommended that you use a stable release, or you can set the version to `latest` if you want to experience the latest features that are under development.
+> It is recommended that you use a stable release, or you can set the version to `latest` if you want to experience the latest features that are under development.

 2. Archive the docker images of Chaos Mesh: